Munanga/Tic-Tac-Toe/README.md

    - > javac Board.java
    - > javac Main.java
-4. When complied successfully type the following to play the game:
+4. When complied successfully, type the following to play the game:

    - > java Main